rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 `lxc image list images: | more`

-and hit the space bar to page through the list.
+Hit the space bar to page through the list.
 This list of containers and virtual machines continues to grow.
 For now, we are sticking with containers.

 The last thing you want to do is to page through looking for a container image to install, particularly if you know the image that you want to create.
 Let's modify the command above to show only CentOS Linux install options:

 `lxc image list images: | grep centos/8`